AADHIX/Emoji_changer/README.md

 ## 📸 Screenshots

-*(You can replace these links with actual screenshots of your app for a better presentation)*

 | Splash Screen                                       | Game Screen                                     | Results Screen                                      |
 | --------------------------------------------------- | ----------------------------------------------- | --------------------------------------------------- |